gmaurice/pcapstats/README.md

 pcapstats
 =========

-Monitoring network packets on a specific device.
+Monitor network packets on a specific device.
 Gathered stats are printed regularly on stdout, in csv format.